-museum of archaeology, UiS Stavanger, Norway.
+Eden and everything after museum of archaeology, UiS Stavanger, Norway.
+January 2023 - November 2023

-Since 2021 I have been working on artistic research and developing art for the exhibition Eden and Everything After at Museum of Archaeology, UiS Stavanger, Norway.
-In the exhibition I have created new drawings, a video and objects in dialogue with the collection of the museum such as a seal, a bird, a snake and other relics from the stone age to the viking age period.
-The exhibition will be on view from January 2023 - November 2023.
-More info here.
+In the exhibition I created new drawings, a video and objects in dialogue with the collection of the museum such as a seal, a bird, a snake and other relics from the stone age to the viking age period.
+The exhibition was on view from January 2023 - November 2023.
+More info here. |

 2022 projects and exhibitions: